 The Office of the Legislative Auditor (OLA) will accept all allegations concerning the possible misuse of public money and other public resources (e.g., computers, telephones, equipment, work time, etc.).
 We will make a preliminary assessment of every allegation we receive to determine if an investigation by OLA is needed.
 We will also consider other options, including: (1) addressing the issue in a future audit or evaluation, (2) referring the issue to another office that can more appropriately conduct an investigation, or (3) taking no further action.
 OLA is more likely to conduct an investigation if there is evidence that an individual or organization may have violated a state law, rule, or policy that governs the use of public money or other resources.

 You may submit an allegation to OLA anonymously, but that might diminish our ability to pursue your concern.
-OLA has the authority to protect your personal information if that is necessary, and you can discuss those options with us by contacting us by telephone or visiting our office.
+OLA has the authority to protect your personal information if necessary, and you can discuss this option with us by contacting us by telephone or by visiting our office.

-If you decide to submit your allegation in a letter, e-mail, or OLA Allegation Form and provide us with personal information (e.g., your name, address, telephone number, etc.) please indicate on the document you send us if you want your personal information to remain private.
+If you submit your allegation in a letter, e-mail, or OLA Allegation Form and provide us with personal information (e.g., your name, address, telephone number, etc.), please indicate if you want your personal information to remain private.